Latent-Augmented Discrete Diffusion Models: Experimental setup

-We generate an effectively infinite stream of data by resampling at the end of each epoch.
-The sequence length is $S=128$.
-The latent has shape $S'=1$ with $d'=32$, so the total latent dimension is $d=32$.
-For the backbones, we use MM-DiT (multi-modal joint) and DiT (single-modality) with hidden size $64$, $4$ transformer layers, $4$ attention heads, and dropout $0.1$.
+For the backbones, we use MM-DiT (for joint models and for the token denoiser in the sequential strategy) and DiT (for the latent denoiser in the sequential strategy), with hidden size $64$, $4$ transformer layers, $4$ attention heads, and dropout $0.1$.